UlisesAC4/Nodeschool-Exercises/README.md

 #Nodeschool Exercises#

-In this repository you will encounter my solutions of the exercises found in the [NodeSchool](http://nodeschool.io/)
+In this repository you will encounter my solutions (which someof them have the official solution because I find it relevant for future info) of the exercises found in the [NodeSchool](http://nodeschool.io/)

 At this moment the exercises are: